 Air pollution in Dallas has reached a new height in the last few years.
 The AQI in Dallas is one of the worst in the US for both ozone air pollution and PM2.5.
-In 2019, Dallas, Texas air quality failed to meet the nationally mandated level, which was PM2.5 pollution, and ozone days.
+In 2019, Dallas, Texas air quality failed to meet the nationally mandated level, which was PM2.5 pollution.
 Due to air pollution in Dallas, more than 1.5 million residents in Dallas are at health risk.

 There may be a number of reasons behind the high AQI of Dallas such as industrialization, personal cars, etc. In this article, I’ll talk about the reasons behind air pollution in Dallas and what can be done to increase the Plano Texas air quality.

 Dallas Air Pollution & What Can be Done to Improve the Air Quality Index in Dallas

 In 2019, the air quality index of Dallas was moderate but opposed threat to sensitive groups of people and considered as unhealthy.
 Again, the commission on environmental quality stated that the Dallas Fort Worth air quality had more than 100 days of unhealthy air quality.

 Dallas Air Pollution & WHO Report on Dallas Fort Worth Air Quality